scala/docs.scala-lang/tutorials/tour/basics.md

 }
 ```

-You can extend traits with the `extends` keyword and override their implementation with the `override` keyword.
+You can extend traits with the `extends` keyword and override their implementations with the `override` keyword.

 ```
 class DefaultGreeter extends Greeter